This article explains what a Smart Meter is, how it works, how they’re installed and how they can help you to reduce your business energy spend.

 If you’re interested in having a Smart Meter installed at your business premises, follow the steps outlined below:

 Your Smart Meters will need to be installed in the same location as your existing meters, so you’ll need to clear this area before your installation appointment.

 The engineer will carry out the meter fitting.
 Installation typically takes about an hour per meter - with gas and electricity requiring separate meters.

 It can also help to keep the following information in mind:

-Smart meters can be a great way to control and monitor your energy costs more closely than ever.
-Here are some of the most common questions asked around their use.
+Smart meters can be a great way to control and monitor your energy costs.
+Here are some of the key benefits: